-Students must take four courses, each worth one TCNJ unit (four credits).
-Students may choose any four courses among those on the course list.
-Most of the classes will be taught at the European Study Center by TCNJ and ESC faculty, while several courses may be taken in five-week blocks at the SRH Heidelberg University, one of TCNJ’s partner institutions in Germany.
-Instructors from TCNJ, the European Study Center, and SRH teach courses in English, offering a variety of American and European perspectives related to the European business environment.
-German language courses and internships may be arranged in consultation with the European Study Center and TCNJ.
+German language courses and internships (to be completed after the end of the Spring program – not available in Fall) may be arranged in consultation with the European Study Center and TCNJ.
 The list of courses in the academic program will be updated as frequently as possible to allow students to plan their study abroad semesters.
 (Students who would like to take a fifth course will need to talk to the staff of the Center for Global Engagement.)

 Students will be enrolled as full-time students at TCNJ and will receive TCNJ credit.
 Grades for these courses will count in the students’ GPAs at TCNJ.
 The TCNJ School of Business has been accredited by AACSB International.

-The European Study Center is an educational institution in a prestigious residential neighborhood of Heidelberg, approximately ten minutes from the historic downtown area by public transportation.
+The European Study Center is an educational institution in a prestigious residential neighborhood of Heidelberg, approximately ten minutes by foot from the historic downtown area and even faster by public transportation.
 (Click on the link for an overview of the campus and pictures of the facilities and student residences.)
-Students will attend classes, have access to computer laboratories, the library, and program coordinators, and participate in extracurricular activities here, and a number of students will also live in the student residences at the ESC.
+Students will attend classes, have access to computer laboratories, the library, and program coordinators, and participate in co- and extracurricular activities here.
+Most students will also live in the student residences at the ESC.
 (Students may be housed nearby in other residences – all students will have bedrooms with shared bathrooms and kitchens down the hall.)
-Students will also be able to take advantage of the facilities of SRH Heidelberg University, and everyone will quickly discover that the entire city of Heidelberg is really a “college town” – over 30,000 students at the University of Heidelberg create a unique atmosphere for academic pursuits and student life.
+Students will also be able to take advantage of all of the facilities of SRH Heidelberg University, and everyone will quickly discover that the entire city of Heidelberg is really a “college town” – over 30,000 students at the University of Heidelberg create a unique atmosphere for academic pursuits and student life.
+(Check out the SRH Cube dining facilities, the SRH Campus Sports Club, and the SRH’s recommendations for night life in town.)
+The SRH Heidelberg University has a very helpful page for students new to Heidelberg, and we encourage everyone to explore what life will be like in Germany and in Heidelberg!

-A co-curricular program of travel is a central part of the TCNJ Heidelberg program, with day trips and a weekend excursion playing a key role in the INB/INT 250 course as well as other program courses.
+A co-curricular program of travel is a central part of the TCNJ Heidelberg program, with day trips and a weekend excursion playing a key role in the INB/INT 250 course as well as the fourth hour in other program courses.
 An updated list of destinations for the coming semesters may be found on the ESC website.

 Students will also have the opportunity to travel on Germany’s dense network of trains and long-distance busses to various Germany and European destinations.
 And as we have discovered in the 21st century, air travel in Europe is becoming less expensive, thus making a weekend jaunt to London or Athens possible for study abroad students.

-Student in the TCNJ Heidelberg program will be billed for TCNJ tuition and housing at the current rates.
+Student in the TCNJ Heidelberg program will be billed for a special TCNJ Heidelberg fee ($11,990 in 2015-2016) that will be very close to the regular prices for TCNJ tuition and TCNJ housing.
+Unfortunately, costs continue to rise in Europe, and we are working hard to keep the cost of the program as close to the normal TCNJ tuititon/fees and housing as possible.
 As the Heidelberg program does not have a board plan, students will need to cook their meals in the fully-equipped kitchens located in the student residences.
-(Students who happen to take a course at the SRH campus may eat in the SRH cafeteria.)
+You may also eat at the SRH campus cafeteria throughout the semester on an ala-carte basis.
+(You will receive detailed instructions during orientation week at the SRH.)

-TCNJ students receiving financial aid and scholarships will continue to receive this assistance.
+TCNJ students receiving financial aid and scholarships will continue to receive this assistance without any reductions.

 Students should refer to the CGE’s application page for guidelines to apply for this program.